Wingate test

 and has undergone modifications as time has progressed.
 The Wingate test has also been used as a basis to design newer tests in the same vein, and others that use running as the exercise instead of cycling.
 Sprint interval testing such as is similar to the construction of the Wingate test has been shown to increase both aerobic and anaerobic performance.

-The Wingate Test was developed at the Wingate Institute in Israel during the 1970s.

 Validity

 To determine testing procedure validity, one must test the protocol against a "gold standard" trusted to elicit "true" values.
 In instances where there is such a standard, such as hydrostatic weighing to determine body composition, this is easy.
-There is however no such standard protocol for the determination of either anaerobic capacity or power Due to this problem, the Wingate test has instead been compared with sport performance, sport specialty, and laboratory findings.
+There is however no such standard protocol for the determination of either anaerobic capacity or power.
+Due to this problem, the Wingate test has instead been compared with sport performance, sport specialty, and laboratory findings.
 These comparisons have determined that the Wingate test is measuring what it claims to measure, and is a good indicator of these measurements.
-Other references question the validity because the usual method of calculating the resistance of a brake band loaded with weights does not take into account all aspects of rope-brake theory and overestimates the actual force by 12-15%.
+Other references question the validity because the usual method of calculating the resistance of a brake band loaded with weights does not take into account all aspects of rope-brake theory and overestimates the actual force by 12–15%.